 Mini roundabout right of way

-As with all roundabouts in the UK, drivers approaching a mini roundabout must give way to traffic to the right that is already on the roundabout.
+As with all roundabouts in the UK, drivers approaching a mini roundabout must give way to traffic approaching from the right.

 Mini roundabout and indicating

 As with normal roundabouts, if turning left or right at a mini roundabouts, an indication must be applied.
 As mini roundabouts are small however, a secondary exit signal does not have to be implemented.
 On normal roundabouts, vehicles frequently do not indicate, on mini roundabouts however, vehicles usually indicate, especially if they intend on turning right.
 If a vehicle is turning right at a mini roundabout, due to its small size, it is far too dangerous not to indicate.

 Mini roundabout rules